upbound/up/docs/commands.md

 Commands in the **Control Plane** group are used to manage and interact with control planes.

+- `create <control plane name>`
+    - Flags:
+        - `--configuration-name = STRING`: (Required) Name of the configuration to use to bootstrap the control plane with.
+        - `--description = STRING`: Description for the control plane.
+    - Behavior: Creates a new control plane.
+- `list`
+    - Behavior: Lists all control planes.
+- `get <control plane name>`
+    - Behavior: Gets a single control plane.
+- `delete <control plane name>`
+    - Behavior: Deletes the specified control plane.
+- `connect <control plane name> <namespace in the control plane>`
+    - Flags:
+        - `--token = STRING`: Optional token for the connector to use.
+If not provided, a new one will be generated.
+        - `--cluster-name = STRING`: Optional name for the cluster that will be connected to the control plane.
+If not provided, namespace argument will be used.
+        - `--kubeconfig = STRING`: sets `kubeconfig` path.
+Same defaults as `kubectl` are used if not provided.
+    - Behavior: Connects the current cluster to the specified control plane's namespace.
+This means that all claim requests in the cluster will be proxied to the given namespace in the control plane.

 **Group Flags**

 Group flags can be passed for any command in the **Control Plane** group.
 Some